Mitzi J. Smith: Early life and education

-Smith grew up in the West side of Columbus Ohio.
-She was born to Flora Carson Smith and Fred Smith Sr. Smith earned a Masters in Divinity at Howard University School of Divinity with an emphasis on Biblical Studies; a Masters in Black Studies from Ohio State University, and a BA in Theology from Columbia Union College.
+Smith grew up in the west side of Columbus, Ohio.
+She was born to Flora Carson Smith and Fred Smith, Sr. Smith earned a Master of Divinity at Howard University School of Divinity with an emphasis on Biblical Studies; a Master in Black Studies from Ohio State University, and a BA in Theology from Columbia Union College.
 She was awarded her PhD in 2006.
 Her supervisor was François Bovon.